chawou/NumPar/README.md

   frame.rename(columns={'Aspect Ratio': 'AR'}, inplace=True)

-At some later points in the code you can specify the measurand for which you want to execute a specific piece of code.
-So adapt it according to your wants.
+At some later points in the code you will be able to specify the measurand for which you want to execute a specific piece of code (e.g. measurand = 'Fmin')

 ### Run the notebook